jerry81/GHP/2025/nov.md

 - 11/7
 - politics
+  - FAA major cuts
+    - thousands of flights in danger
+  - "government backstop" financial aid for a company
+    - will not be provided for OpenAI
   - pelosi to retire
   - angelina jolie visits kerson ukr (frontline city)
   - 500K polish volunteers to reinforce ukr